warden-protocol/wardenprotocol/CONTRIBUTING.md

 # Contributing

-The following information provides a set of guidelines for contributing to the Fusion Chain repo.
+The following information provides a set of guidelines for contributing to the Warden Protocol repo.
 Use your best judgment, and, if you see room for improvement, please propose changes to this document.

-The contributing guide for Fusion Chain explains the branching structure, how to use the SDK fork, how to make / test updates to SDK branches and how to create release notes.
+The contributing guide for Warden Protocol explains the branching structure, how to use the SDK fork, how to make / test updates to SDK branches and how to create release notes.

-Contributions come in the form of writing documentation, raising issues / PRs, and any other actions that help develop the Fusion Chain documentation.
+Contributions come in the form of writing documentation, raising issues / PRs, and any other actions that help develop the Warden Protocol documentation.

 ## First steps

 The first step is to find an issue you want to fix.

-If you have a feature request, please [make an issue](https://github.com/qredo/fusionchain/issues/new/choose) for anything of substance, or posting an issue if you want to work on it.
+If you have a feature request, please [make an issue](https://github.com/warden-protocol/wardenprotocol/issues/new/choose) for anything of substance, or posting an issue if you want to work on it.

 Once you find an existing issue that you want to work on or if you have a new issue to create, continue below.